An Excerpt from active measures: part ii

 “Oh, but those dogs are all around us...”
 Taghavi looked back at the host of Iraqis on the observation post with them—great men, captains, and lords—distinguished men who scarcely a decade earlier either served Saddam or feared him.
 “Only now, we hold the leash.”

-The salvo struck their targets atop a ridge to the northwest, instantly swallowing the barren summit with a billowing cloud of explosions and flying dirt.
+The salvo struck their targets atop a ridge to the northwest, swallowing the barren summit in a billowing cloud of smoke and flying dirt.
 “Allahu akbar!
 Allahu akbar!” cried some junior militia commanders in the crowd behind Taghavi.
 To his left, a radio crackled on the belt of Major General Thamir Mohammed Ismail.

 “You may commence,” Ismail ordered over his circuit.